sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 published: true
 ---

-The FTW templates have several types of texts that can be read in the user interface.
-The most extensive group of UI texts is microcopy, but FTW templates also have static pages, as well as some other groups of content that can be configured in the code base.
+The template has several types of texts that can be read in the user interface.
+The most extensive group of UI texts is microcopy, but the template also has static pages, as well as some other groups of content that can be configured in the code base.

 ## Microcopy